 - 12.11.1 As discussed in Chapter 5, a number of matters have been raised in evidence on which we have not made recommendations.
-These include responsibilities that are devolved in Northern Ireland and Scotland, such as the law of marriage and burials, licensing and Sunday †tradingtion; and the devolution of responsibility for setting bank holidays (devolved to some extent devolved elsewhere). - 12.11.2 There are also some highly technical issues (such as how to ensure a consistent approach to mental capacity tests across the devolution settlement while maintaining the existing executive functions of Welsh Ministers in the health area) and some recondite issues (for example, it is not clear why the current exception to local government powers in relation to overseas activities was ever made, nor even to what it refers).
-W where we make no recommendations on these issues. - 12.11.3 We have not come to conclusions in these cases, and a number of others, because we have not had the opportunity to take sufficient evidence from the specialists whom we would be duty bound to consult before we came to a firm view.
-Further issues will undoubtedly arise in the future one issue will be the handling of employment law issues after the Supreme Court has given judgement on the agricultural wages legislation. - 12.11.4 We propose that these matters should be considered further by the two Governments through the Welsh Intergovernmental Committee proposed in Chapter 5.
+These include responsibilities that are devolved in Northern Ireland and Scotland, such as the law of marriage and burials, licensing and Sunday trading; and the devolution of responsibility for setting bank holidays (devolved to some extent elsewhere). - 12.11.2 There are also some highly technical issues (such as how to ensure a consistent approach to mental capacity tests across the devolution settlement while maintaining the existing executive functions of Welsh Ministers in the health area) and some recondite issues (for example, it is not clear why the current exception to local government powers in relation to overseas activities was ever made, nor to what it refers).
+We make no recommendations on these issues. - 12.11.3 We have not come to conclusions in these cases, and a number of others, because we have not had the opportunity to take sufficient evidence from the specialists whom we would be duty bound to consult before we came to a firm view.
+Further issues will undoubtedly arise in the future - one issue will be the handling of employment law issues after the Supreme Court has given judgement on the agricultural wages legislation.